Summary

 └──────────────────────────────────────────────┘

-• GitHub Copilot’s agent mode reads your codebase, makes edits, runs tests, and iterates — all through tool calling.
+- GitHub Copilot’s agent mode reads the codebase, makes edits, runs tests, and iterates—all through tool calling.

 How Claude Code Uses Tool Calling

-Claude Code is a perfect real-world example.
-When you give it a task, it has access to tools like:
+Claude Code is an effective real-world example.
+Given a task, it has access to tools such as:

-A typical Claude Code session might involve 20-50 tool calls for a single task.
-The model reads a file, identifies the problem, searches for related code, makes an edit, runs the tests, sees a test fail, reads the error, makes another edit, runs the tests again, and finally reports success.
+A typical Claude Code session may involve 20 to 50 tool calls for a single task.
+The model reads a file, identifies the problem, searches for related code, makes an edit, runs the tests, observes a test failure, reads the error, makes another edit, runs the tests again, and finally reports success.
 Every step is a tool call.
-The “intelligence” is in deciding which tool to call and what arguments to use — the actual execution is done by your computer.
+The intelligence is in determining which tool to call and which arguments to use; the actual execution is performed by the user’s computer.

 The Progression: Tool Call to Agent

-Understanding tool calling lets you see the full progression of AI capability:
+Understanding tool calling makes the full progression of AI capability visible:

-1. Simple tool call: User asks a question → model calls one tool → responds.
-(Weather lookup)
+- Simple tool call: A user asks a question, the model calls one tool, and the model responds.
+(Weather lookup.)

-2. Multi-tool call: Model calls several tools in parallel or sequence within one turn.
-(Weather + stock price)
+- Multi-tool call: The model calls several tools in parallel or sequence within a single turn.
+(Weather plus stock price.)

-3. Multi-step chain: Model calls tools iteratively across multiple turns, using each result to inform the next call.
-(Research → read → summarize → email)
+- Multi-step chain: The model calls tools iteratively across multiple turns, using each result to inform the next call.
+(Research, read, summarise, email.)

-4. Autonomous agent: Model operates in a loop with minimal human intervention, using tools to accomplish complex goals.
-(Claude Code fixing a bug across multiple files)
+- Autonomous agent: The model operates in a loop with minimal human intervention, using tools to accomplish complex goals.
+(Claude Code fixing a bug across multiple files.)

-Each step builds on the one before it.
-If you understand step 1, you understand the foundation for step 4.
+Each step builds on the one before.
+Understanding step 1 establishes the foundation for step 4.
 Tool calling is the atomic unit of AI agency.

 Model Context Protocol (MCP): The Standard for Tool Calling

 If every AI application defines its tools in a different format, the ecosystem becomes fragmented.
-That’s the problem the Model Context Protocol (MCP) solves.
+The Model Context Protocol (MCP) addresses this problem.

-MCP is an open standard created by Anthropic that provides a universal way to connect AI models to external tools, data sources, and services.
-Think of it as USB-C for AI tools — a single standard that works everywhere, instead of every device having its own proprietary connector.
+MCP is an open standard, developed by Anthropic, that provides a universal way to connect AI models to external tools, data sources, and services.
+It can be understood as a USB-C equivalent for AI tools: a single standard that works across systems, in place of each system requiring its own proprietary connector.

 How MCP Works